Bad (tour): Europe (1988)

+North America and Japan (1988–1989)

 Jackson toured the United States for a second time between September 1988 and January 1989, with a return to Tokyo for nine shows in December which included a concert on Christmas Day.
 This would be the last time he toured his native country, aside from two shows in Hawaii in 1997 and a handful of one-off appearances in 2001 and 2002.
 On October 23, 1988, he donated $125,000, the net proceeds of the first show in Auburn Hills, to the city's Motown Museum.
 This second American tour alone grossed a total of $20.3 million, the sixth largest of the year.
 The tour was planned to end in Tokyo, but Jackson suffered from swollen vocal cords after the first of six concerts in Los Angeles in November, and the remaining five were rescheduled for January 1989.
 Due to this rescheduling, Phillinganes had to disembark from the tour in early January, having already made commitments to tour with Eric Clapton.
 Studio musician John Barnes was hired to take Phillinganes' place.

 During the run of shows in Tokyo, nine-year-old Ayana Takada was selected to receive a certificate by Jackson to commemorate the four millionth person to attend the tour.

 Five performances in Los Angeles were held to conclude the tour on January 27, 1989.
 Currell remembered a minor earthquake shook the stage as the band were taking their final bow at the end of the final show.
-In 16 months, Jackson performed 132 concerts in 15 countries to an audience of 4.5 million for a total gross of $125 million.
+In 16 months, Jackson performed 123 concerts in 15 countries to an audience of 4.5 million for a total gross of $125 million.
 The American tour alone grossed a total of $20.3 million, the sixth largest of the year.
 Guinness World Records recognized the tour as the largest grossing in history and the tour to play to the most people ever.
 In April 1989, the tour was nominated for "Tour of the Year 1988" at the inaugural International Rock Awards.
 It lost to Amnesty International.